 Three persona flows built end to end: from information architecture to interactive prototype to React handoff.
 Built through prompt engineering and a component library.

 Writing a prompt for a clinical screen is no different from writing a design brief.
-The quality of what comes out is entirely dependent on how precisely you define what you need going in.
+The quality of what comes out depends entirely on how precisely you define what you need going in.

 The full story: research, structure, and how design system and prompt engineering became the build method.